Benefits of winter cereal rye cultivar selection in mitigating corn yield drag

 December 2022

-The greatest root rot severity was detected with extracts from Elbon, Serafino and Tayo compared to extracts from Hazlet and Yankee (run 1).
-In run 2, tracts from Serafino cultivar had numerically greater root rot severity than Elbon and Hazlet.
+In run 1, the greatest root rot severity was detected with extracts from Elbon, Serafino and Tayo compared to extracts from Hazlet and Yankee.
+In run 2, extracts from Serafino cultivar had numerically greater root rot severity than Elbon and Hazlet.